- 4 cups Kale

 - 1 large Lemon

 - 1 inch piece Ginger, peeled

-- 2 tbsp Aloe Gel, cut from leaf with rind and latex removed
+- 2 tbsp Edible Aloe Gel, or cut from whole aloe leaves with rind and latex removed

 Watermelon Beet Energize

 - 1 Beet

 - 1/8 Watermelon (use more as needed, ripe watermelons produce more juice)

 - Wash and dry all fresh produce.
 Add ingredients to a blender or juicer.
 If blending, add 1-1.5 cups of water to each juice.

 - If blending, use a nut milk bag to strain out the pulp.